 Versailles had other plans, though, and quickly answered 20 seconds later with a 70 yard touchdown run from Kyler Turpin to put Versailles on the board.

 Eldon would manage to distance themselves one more time in the first quarter, as Wyatt Greenwalt broke the plane to score on a 3-yard run, but Versailles wasn’t about to give up their momentum, as Johnathan Cunningham broke raced around the outside on the extra point to block Levi Shinn’s kick, holding the Mustangs to a two-possession lead of 20-6.

-Page 2 of 2 - The Tigers next drive in the second quarter ate up the majority of the clock, as they strung together a long drive before Cunningham punched in the score from 3 yards out.
+The Tigers next drive in the second quarter ate up the majority of the clock, as they strung together a long drive before Cunningham punched in the score from 3 yards out.
 Another rushing touchdown from Greenwalt before the end of the half put Eldon up 26-12 as they left the field for halftime.